1. Knowledge Base

 if ($existingAssignment) {

 Write-Host "Service Principal is already assigned to role '$RoleName'.
-Skipping assignment." -ForegroundColor Yellow
+Skipping." -ForegroundColor Yellow

 } else {